tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 client generates random string of the same length.

-If the server replies with a "pre_shared_key" extension in its SeverHello, then the client MUST abort the handshake with a "handshake_failure" alert.
+If the server replies with a "pre_shared_key" extension in its SeverHello, then the client MUST abort the handshake with an "illegal_parameter" alert.

 ### Recommended Padding Scheme {#padding}